iAmGroute/NPTpy/README.md

 - Only the portal's code (`1,3,6`) is currently checked-in this repository.
   I have yet to upload the server's and relay's code.
 - UDP support is experimental.
+- All processes can be run by regular users, except if required to listen on well-known TCP/UDP ports,
+  which is usually the case for the Netport Server and Relay.
+  Using the Relay with XDP requires root privileges or CAP_BPF.